NUMLDS/tweet-as-trump/README.md

 ### 1. Vision

 Social media platforms have made it easier than ever for political figures and celebrities to make their voices heard.
-Since Donald J. Trump declared his candidacy in June 2015, he has used Twitter to criticize, praise, persuade, entertain, and establish his version of events.
+Since Donald J. Trump stepped into the White House in January 2017, he has used Twitter to criticize, praise, persuade, entertain, and establish his version of events.
+The platform eventually suspended his account permanently in January 2021 because of his controversial tweets.
 Whether one agrees or disagrees with the former president’s policies and ideas, one may be curious about what it is like to be such a controversial figure on social media and what kind of posts receive the most attention.
 This web application aims to offer its users the opportunity to hypothetically post tweets in the shoes of Mr. Trump and see the number of retweets they could expect to get.
 After having fun trying different tweets on the app, the users would hopefully think a little more about the controversial and inciting nature of social media posts.

 ### 2. Mission
 The final web app would enable the user to enter a tweet—a small paragraph with less than 280 characters.
 After the user finishes, the app would output the predicted number of retweets if Mr. Trump tweeted the message.

 The most crucial step in this project is to train a model using Mr. Trump’s previous tweets’ retweets data.
-The dataset I selected is collected and published on Kaggle by Austin Reese (https://www.kaggle.com/austinreese/trump-tweets).
+The datasets I selected is collected and published on Kaggle by Austin Reese (https://www.kaggle.com/austinreese/trump-tweets) and Gabriel Preda (https://www.kaggle.com/gpreda/trump-tweets).
+I plan to combine the two datasets to get as much Trump's tweets as possible between January 2017 to January 2021.
 For data pre-processing and model architecture, I expect to apply Natural Language Processing (NLP) techniques, including but not limited to tokenization, embeddings, and long short-term memory (LSTM) models.
 The final model would take a string of any length smaller than 280 characters as an input and output the predicted number of retweets.

 It is also worthy of mentioning that the model developed in this project is readily applicable to social media strategy making.
 It is easy to retrain the model using a new celebrity or policy maker’s social media data.
 Then, before the user and his/her social media team publish a new post, they can use the application to select the appropriate topic and wording that would attract the most attention.
 This possibility is not part of my core vision but makes monetization reasonably easy.